How this CA(SA) became a CFO of a large NPO within 3 years of qualifying by making bold purpose driven decisions

 I was working with a difficult new client and we did not receive very good guidance from a manager.
 The pressure was intense and every day felt like an enormous struggle to get up and go to work.

-Part of the challenge are the two board exams that need to be written in order to qualify as a CA(SA) - The first board exam is written at the start of your articles and the second is written at the end of your second year of articles.
-This means that you need to study in between full days at work.
+The first board exam is written at the start of your articles and the second is written at the end of your second year of articles.
+This means that you need to study between full days at work.

 All of this led me to question whether this qualification was really worth it!

-I was about to quit when I decided to have a conversation with Lushane, Head of Recruitment Deloitte at the time (she originally recruited me to Deloitte whilst I was at university).
+I was about to quit when I decided to have a conversation with Lushane, Head of Recruitment at Deloitte at the time (she originally recruited me to Deloitte whilst I was at university).

-She encouraged me to persevere through the difficult periods by reminding me of the value of the qualification and the many opportunities it can lead to.
-More importantly, she told me that she saw potential in me.
+She encouraged me to persevere through difficult periods by reminding me of the value of a qualification and the many opportunities it can lead to.

 Needless to say, I dug deep and pushed through...It all paid off when I officially qualified as a CA(SA) in 2012!
 (When I think of it now I am so glad I took the chance to speak to a mentor instead of just quitting CA!)